Frequently Asked Questions

 What is a drone?

-A drone is a flying vehicle that is controlled by an operator standing on the ground.
+A drone is an unmanned aerial vehicle (UAV) that is controlled by an operator standing on the ground.

 Drones can have wings (like aeroplanes) or rotors like helicopters.
 We use ’quadcopters’, which have four helicopter rotors because these are the most stable platform for aerial photography, as well as being the most manoeuvrable.